TEJASNARAYANS/Self-Organizing-Maps-/README.md

 1) Importing the dataset
 2) We do feature scaling for the given dataset
 3) We train the SOM
-4) We visuaulize the results of the fruda in SOMs
+4) We visuaulize the results of the fruad in SOMs
 5) We find the fruadulant customers

 ## Running the Code